Online and on-campus study

 6-week and 10-week online students

 Your induction sessions and all taught classes will take place online.
-We have taken many steps to ensure online students get an equally high-quality learning experience.
 Read our online learning page for details.

 All on-campus pre-sessional students will have access to our Global Lounge.
 This intercultural hub will run activities for all students who are on campus during the summer.
-Attending Global Lounge events will help you learn more about Bristol, and make new friends from around the world and from the UK.
+Attending Global Lounge events will help you learn more about Bristol, settle into your new life in the UK, and make new friends from around the world.

 Progression